torand/openapi2java/README.md

 ## Output

-Pojos for the representation model are output to a 'model' subdirectory.
+Pojos for the representation model are output to a 'model' subdirectory using Java or Kotlin syntax.
 A REST client interface is output for each tag in the OpenAPI file.
-A single OpenApiDefinition Java file is output with annotations describing the security schemes.
+A single OpenApiDefinition file is output with annotations describing the security schemes.

 ## Usage in a Maven POM file